HerreraEnvironmental/21-07771-003_ShorelineChangeAnalysis/README.md

 Below is a list of packages and external softwares that this project utilizes.
 Please ensure you have the package(s) installed and have access to the tools listed below.
-TODO: This was something I involved in my previous READMEs, but might be more trouble than it’s worth.
-Original table(s) included all packages required, and then a separate table for external data with its location, either URl or location on drive.

 | Name                                                                                                                                            | Description                                                                                                      |
 |:------------------------------------------------------------------------------------------------------------------------------------------------|:-----------------------------------------------------------------------------------------------------------------|